Irallia/IZW-HU-Parasites/Documente/Notizen.md

     * The tree preserves conflict among phylogenies and between phylogenies an the taxonomy.
 * Mapping Mutations on Phylogenies (Rasmus Nielsen - 2002)
     * The common approaches for mapping mutations based on parsimony have lacked a solid statistical foundation.
 He presents a Bayesian method for mapping mutations on a phylogeny.
+* Testing for independence between evolutionary processes (Abdelkader Behdenna, Joel Pothier, Sophie S Abby, Amaury Lambert, Guillaume Achaz - 2016)
+    * "Evolutionary events co-occurring along phylogenetic trees usually point to complex adaptive phenomena, sometimes implicating epistasis.
+While a number of methods have been developed to account for co-occurence of events on the same internal or external branch of an evolutionary tree, there is a need to account for the larger diversity of possible relative positions of events in a tree.
+Here we propose a method to quantify to what extent two or more evolutionary events are associated on a phylogenetic tree."
+* Simple Reconstruction of Binary Near-Perfect Phylogenetic Trees (Srinath Sridhar, Kedar Dhamdhere, Guy E. Blelloch, Eran Halperin, R. Ravi and Russell Schwartz - 2006)
+    * Emanuel:
+    tree reconstruction.
+Also das erstellen eines Baumes.
+    Ist interessant, da es (vorher, falls das wirklich funktioniert) keine nicht-heuristischen Algorithmen hab die bei Datensätze von relevanter Größe funktionieren.

 * http://www.phytools.org/eqg/Exercise_5.2/